ZanderSparrow/gatsby-simple-redux/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby's default starter
+  Gatsby simple redux starter
 </h1>

-Kick off your project with this default boilerplate.
-This barebones starter ships with the main Gatsby configuration files you might need.
+This barebones starter ships with the main Gatsby configuration files you might need, plus redux and a minimal example counter.
+Nothing else.

-_Have another more specific idea?
-You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._
+_Looking for something else?
+See all the [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._

 ## 🚀 Quick start